A density bound for triangle-free $4$-critical graphs: A review of the Potential Method

-We will refer to the next lemma as the potential-extension lemma and will use it frequently. \begin{lemma}[Potential-Extension Lemma] Let $F$ be a strict induced subgraph of $G$ and fix a $k$-colouring $\phi$ of $F$.
-With respect to $\phi$, let $F',W$ and $X$ be an extension, extender and source of $F$.
-Then for any positive numbers $a,b$ and $c$ we have
+The following lemma is used frequently throughout the rest of the paper.
+We refer to it as the Potential-Extension Lemma. \begin{lemma}[Potential-Extension Lemma] Let $F$ be a strict induced subgraph of $G$, and let $\phi$ be a fixed $3$-colouring of $F$.
+With respect to $\phi$, let $F',W$ and $X$ be an extension, extender and source of $F$, respectively.
+The following identifies hold:

 and

 \end{lemma}

 \begin{proof}